 Some people are joining now.
 When managers do something outrageous you’ll get a new recruit; one woman joined recently because she broke her arm and, as there’s no sick pay, she had to take time off, without pay.
 For now, though, there’s only ten RMT members out of 150 retail workers in the station.
 Sometimes RMT organisers come down and they’ve made some effort to talk to people, but it hasn’t got very far.

-We don’t have much contact with the rail workers themselves.
-In the same way, catering and cleaning staff have relatively little to do with each other, though we obviously work together all the time.
-I guess forging those links is the key to really getting organised.
+We don’t have much contact with the rail workers.
+Catering and cleaning staff have relatively little to do with each other, though we work together all the time.
+Forging those links is the key to really getting organised.

-A big problem is that there’s not much downtime when you’re on a shift, so you don’t necessarily get a chance to talk to people.
+There’s not much downtime when you’re on a shift, so you don’t get a chance to talk to people.
 You can talk to workers from other units a bit on breaks, but the main chance to talk to people is outside work.
-When we have social events, for instance football in the park recently, the conversation does turn to pay and conditions and what’s happening at work, so for me as a socialist it’s about being prepared to give that discussion a steer in the right direction.

 People talk about pay and conditions all the time, and about the way management conduct themselves.
-That’s pretty much non-stop.
-In terms of “big” politics, obviously I try to start discussions.
-People like to discuss the politics of wherever they come from — and in this station it’s literally dozens of countries; Burma, Iraq, Poland...
-I’ve learn a lot; for example, I recently learnt that in Poland, the time prisoners are meant to spend sleeping doesn’t count as part of their sentence, and that you can go to prison for crossing at a red light!
+People like to discuss the politics of wherever they come from, and in this station it’s literally dozens of countries; Burma, Iraq, Poland ...
+I’ve learnt a lot.

-People didn’t have much to say about the recent election or know what to make of it, but that doesn’t necessarily mean they’re disengaged.
-One Burmese worker has been involved in democracy protests, for instance, but unfortunately there’s not much experience of trade unionism or class politics from what I can tell.
+People didn’t have much to say about the recent election, but that doesn’t necessarily mean they’re disengaged.
+One Burmese worker has been involved in democracy protests, for instance, but there’s not much experience of trade unionism.

 If you could change one thing about your job, what would it be?